State of the City

 In September, ten members of the BPL staff presented professional development sessions at the 2017 Arkansas Library Association annual conference on various library topics.
 Bentonville Library also hosted an open house event for conference attendees where more than 100 librarians, library workers and special guests attended.

 Community Development Highlights:

-As I begin my 11th year as your mayor, I want you to know that I am honored to lead the City’s 440+ employees.
-I and staff remain committed to serve you with professionalism, character and integrity in all that we do.
+As I begin my 12th year as your mayor, I want you to know that I consider it a great honor to lead the City’s endeavors.
+I see a bright future for our city and I commit to lead with a focus on professionalism, character and integrity in all that we do.

 It is my vision and my hope that our city will always appreciate and respect those who have gone before us.
 Those whose service often resulted in sacrifice for the liberty and freedom we enjoy today.
 May those who currently work to keep us safe and protect us from harm be held safe themselves.
 I pray that the services provided by our city’s employees will be seen as a model for others to follow.